Psychooz/Psychooz/README.md

 ## I'm a Software Enginer

-- 🌱 I am a 20-year-old computer science major currently in my third year of university.
+- 🌱 I am a 21-year-old computer science major currently in my third year of university.
-With experience in several programming languages, including Python, C/C++, HTML/CSS, JavaScript/PHP, SQL/PL-SQL, and Node.js, I am constantly expanding my knowledge and skills.
+With experience in several programming languages, including Python, C/C++, Java,React, SQL, I am constantly expanding my knowledge and skills.
 I am currently learning Java and advanced JavaScript techniques to further broaden my expertise.

   In addition to my technical abilities, I have built a diverse range of projects, including games, plugins for games, and scripts.
 I have also gained experience selling and hosting Discord bots on my website.
 My track record of successful projects showcases my strong attention to detail, motivation, and technical expertise.